-2.3 This guidance is issued by the AGCC and, together with eGambling legislation, Instructions and Notices forms the basis of the obligation set out in Section 1 of Schedule 4.
-It is designed to assist those involved in eGambling in complying with the requirements of relevant legislation concerning ML, TF, financial crime and relevant offences to prevent the Bailiwick's financial system from being abused for ML and TF.
-Instructions, Notices and guidance issued by the AGCC will be used in determining whether or not an eGambling operator has complied with Schedule 4.
+2.3 This guidance is issued by the AGCC and, together with the relevant enactments, eGambling legislation, Instructions and Notices forms the basis of the obligation set out in Section 1 of Schedule 4.
+It is designed to assist those involved in eGambling in complying with the requirements of relevant legislation concerning ML, TF, PF, financial crime and relevant offences to prevent the Bailiwick's financial system from being abused for ML, TF and PF.
+Instructions, Notices and guidance issued by the AGCC will be used in determining whether or not an eGambling operator has complied with Schedule 4 of the Ordinance.

-- 2.4 This guidance has the following additional purposes: - (a) to outline the legal and regulatory framework for AML and CFT requirements and systems; - (b) to interpret the requirements of the Relevant Enactments and provide guidance on how they may be implemented in practice; - (c) to indicate good industry practice in AML and CFT procedures through a proportionate, risk-based approach; - (d) to assist in the design and implementation of systems and controls necessary to mitigate the risks of eGambling being used in connection with ML and FT and other financial crime; and - (e) to assist those involved in aspects of eGambling that may not necessarily have a financial aspect in understanding the need for processes or procedures that must be followed that may not necessarily impact on their area but are required to ensure that eGambling is not used for ML or TF. - 2.5 The AGCC acknowledges the differing approaches adopted by eGambling operators to achieve compliance with the requirements of the Relevant Enactments and the ICS Guidelines.
+2.4 This guidance has the following additional purposes:

+- (a) to outline the legal and regulatory framework for AML and CFT requirements and systems; - (b) to interpret the requirements of the Relevant Enactments and provide guidance on how they may be implemented in practice; - to indicate good industry practice in AML and CFT procedures through a proportionate, risk-based approach; - (d) to assist in the design and implementation of systems and controls necessary to mitigate the risks of eGambling being used in connection with ML and FT and other financial crime and to ensure that customers are not on TFS or PF sanctions lists; and - (e) to assist those involved in aspects of eGambling that may not necessarily have a financial aspect in understanding the need for processes or procedures that must be followed that may not necessarily impact on their area but are required to ensure that eGambling is not used for ML or TF.

+2.5 The AGCC acknowledges the differing approaches adopted by eGambling operators to achieve compliance with the requirements of the Relevant Enactments and the ICS Guidelines.
 This guidance therefore seeks to adopt a technology neutral stance, allowing the operator to embrace whichever technological solution(s) it deems appropriate to meet its obligations.